santorr/UnityUtilities/FloatingText/README.md

   2. Setup component with desired values
   3. Call the method 'CreateFloatingText' using the instance of this class

-eg : FloatingText.Instance.CreateFloatingText(worldPosition, text, fontMultiplier, color);
+eg : FloatingText.Instance.CreateFloatingText(worldPosition, text, presetName);